Crime & Justice

 Suspect

-According to NBC San Diego, the suspect, who was caught Sunday, was also involved in another shooting minutes before he shot Adams.
-The accused shooter has been identified as 21-year-old Brandon Acuna.
+According to NBC San Diego, the suspect was also involved in another shooting minutes before he shot Adams.
+Authorities have identified 21-year-old Brandon Acuna as the accused shooter.

 Acuna, who has a lengthy criminal history, “was booked into San Diego County Central Jail on charges of first-degree murder and second-degree burglary and held with no bail,” NBC San Diego reports.